Wildlife and Sport Fish Restoration Staff

 LANDS & DEVELOPMENT PROGRAM

-Colleen provides oversight and guidance for projects involving land acquisition, development, operation and maintenance, boating access, boating infrastructure, clean vessel, and some technical guidance activities.
-Colleen is directly responsible for administering the Landowner Incentive Program and the Coastal Wetlands Program grants for the Region.
-She also has responsibility for managing some SWG grants, as well as the Great Lakes Restoration Initiative, Joint Venture grants.
+Provides oversight and guidance for projects involving land acquisition, development, operation and maintenance, boating access, boating infrastructure, clean vessel, and some technical guidance activities.
+Is directly responsible for administering the Landowner Incentive Program and the Coastal Wetlands Program grants for the Region.
+Also has responsibility for managing some SWG grants, as well as the Great Lakes Restoration Initiative, Joint Venture grants.

-Al administers all clean vessel grants (CVA) and boating infrastructure grants (BIG) for the Region.
+Bill administers all clean vessel grants (CVA) and boating infrastructure grants (BIG) for the Region.
 He also provides guidance and support to States and the Washington Office on CVA and BIG issues.

 Dan Leahy, Fish & Wildlife Biologist Phone: 413-253-8687 Dan_Leahy@fws.gov